ShRmaJee/Voice_Assistant/README.md

 # Voice_Assistant
-This is a project with simple python code, no fancy frameworks are used to create this project.
+This is a project with simple python3 code, no fancy frameworks are used to create this project.

 this is a voice recognition project which is based on simple python libraries.